BumjunJung9287/SuffixArray-InducedSort_Algorithm-LonggestCommonPrefix-EN-JP-/README.md

 ## Data
-The data used in this assignment will be provided in the data directory. it will be provided with space between every 10 alphabets.
+The data used in this assignment will be provided in the data directory. it will be provided with space or enter between every 10 alphabets. but ignore it when processing

 License : This data is a reformed version of human genom data which is open to the public in NCBI(National Center for Biotechnology Information) at NIH(National Institutes of Health) in United State of America.